 When lung cancer is developed, it is important to determine if the cancer can be linked to asbestos.
 Approximately four percent of all U.S. lung cancer fatalities are attributed to asbestos exposure, which means that there are an estimated 4,800 fatalities annually.
 Those individuals who have lost family members or whose lung cancer is linked to asbestos can take legal action.

-At the Law Offices of Jeffrey S. Glassman, we can help you to understand the different options available for obtaining compensation, including litigation, a workers’ compensation claim, and funds set up to compensate asbestos victims when manufacturers have gone bankrupt.
+At the Jeffrey Glassman Injury Lawyers, we can help you to understand the different options available for obtaining compensation, including litigation, a workers’ compensation claim, and funds set up to compensate asbestos victims when manufacturers have gone bankrupt.
 Give our Boston asbestos exposure lawyers a call today to schedule your free consultation and learn how we can help you.